 I first tried Paqui because I was intrigued by the ghost pepper flavor.
 Often, it’s the only flavor spicy enough for me!
 All I can say is heed the warnings on the packaging.
 This is some serious spice you don’t want to mess with.

-If ghost pepper doesn’t sound like your jam, Pacqui has a wide variety of less spicy (but just as flavorful) chips.
+If ghost pepper doesn’t sound like your jam, then Pacqui has a wide variety of less spicy (but just as flavorful) chips.

 6/ Lantana Hummus